 This is a great ministry for families as the guest children love to have playmates.

 LCC is collecting school supplies in September for Supplies 4 Success, a Lakewood City School's effort to help ALL students have a more successful school year.
 Please place your donation of pencils, pens, paper, crayons, markers, bookbags, etc. in the collection box by the Faith Formation bulletin board in the West Clifton Hallway.

 We would like to remind you that our LCC Village Van program still exists!
 If you are just too tired to make it to church or feeling under the weather, but your child wants to come, call Laura Rickard who will arrange a member of LCC to pick up your child for church and take him/her home.
 Laura can be contacted at 216-408-2706.

 Preparation 3:00 pm

-We had 50 guests at the August Community Meal.
+We have between 50 and 60 guests at the monthly Community Meal.
 Thank you to all the great volunteers for helping us put a great meal together!

 Please consider signing up to help.
 We would love to have you!
 The sign-up sheet is in the West Clifton hallway.
 Families are welcome, no experience needed.

 Watch Lakewood Congregational Church Community Meal video